 - Finance & Quantitative Methods

-- Marketing & Supply Chain
+- Marketing and Supply Chain Research

 As a student in our PhD in Business Administration program, you will be prepared for successful careers in higher education, at government institutes, “think-tanks”, business corporations and financial institutions.

 The University of Kentucky's PhD in Business Administration program is offered in the following four concentration areas: Accounting, Finance & Quantitative Methods, Management, and Marketing & Supply Chain.
+When applying, please select your research interest (concentration area) so that your application is forwarded to the correct program.

 PhD in Economics